jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/8 Packages.md

 [![Package Tutorial NewPackage2.jpg](https://ck.uesp.net/w/images/6/6f/Package_Tutorial_NewPackage2.jpg)](https://ck.uesp.net/wiki/File:Package_Tutorial_NewPackage2.jpg)

-The [Patrol procedure page](https://ck.uesp.net/wiki/Patrol_(Procedure) "Patrol (Procedure)") has the details for the data on this package.
+The [[Patrol (Procedure)|Patrol procedure page]] has the details for the data on this package.
 For now, the only things we need to specify on this package are:

 -   Patrol Start - where should Bendu start his patrol route?
 -   Schedule - what time of day should he run this package?

 We haven't yet made a patrol route for Bendu, so let's load up the exterior and set up a simple one for him.
 (If you have the interior loaded, double-clicking on the yellow door marker is a quick way to get to the exterior; otherwise double-click on MixwaterMillExterior in the cell list for the Tamriel worldspace.)

-If you're not familiar with linked references, the [Encounters Tutorial](https://ck.uesp.net/wiki/Bethesda_Tutorial_Encounters "Bethesda Tutorial Encounters") is a good place to start.
+If you're not familiar with linked references, the [[5 Basic Encounters|Encounters Tutorial]] is a good place to start.
 For now, let's just create a quick 3-point patrol route:

 1. Drop an XMarkerHeading into the render window.
 2. Duplicate it twice with CTRL-D.